STOMP it anytime, anywhere.

 Download the new STOMP app today.

-Police are investigating an incident in which a man allegedly confronted a woman, insisted that her infant wear a mask and made racist remarks against her at Bedok Reservoir.
+Police are investigating an incident in which a man allegedly confronted a woman and made racist remarks against her - after he insisted that her infant wear a mask - at Bedok Reservoir.

 Stomper Anonymous, who is an Indian Singaporean, said the incident occurred last Tuesday morning (May 25) at around 8.30am.